-After years of relentless pressure from community organizers, and amid a national spotlight on police violence in the aftermath of the shooting death of unarmed black teenager Michael Brown, Dallas District Attorney (DA) Craig Watkins recently announced his plan to create a civil rights unit to investigate police shootings of civilians in Dallas County.
+After years of relentless pressure from community organizers and amid a national spotlight on police violence in the aftermath of the shooting death of unarmed black teenager Michael Brown, Dallas District Attorney Craig Watkins recently announced his plan to create a civil rights unit to investigate police-perpetrated shootings of civilians in Dallas County.

-But while community organizers and family members of police shooting victims say Watkins’ new plan is a step in the right direction, many are concerned the plan won’t go far enough in a city where people of color make up the majority of those killed in police shootings.
-This gaping disparity, in which about 79 percent of all police shootings in Dallas from 2002 to 2013 have been of people of color, could provide a basis for a Department of Justice (DOJ) investigation into systematic civil rights violations by the Dallas Police Department (DPD).
-A DOJ investigation isn’t currently planned, but the organizers have been building a case for the investigation over a period of months.
+But while community organizers and family members of police-perpetrated shooting victims say Watkins’s new plan is a step in the right direction, many are concerned the plan won’t go far enough in a city where people of color make up the majority of those killed in police shootings.
+This gaping disparity, in which about 79 percent of all police shootings in Dallas from 2002 to 2013 have been of people of color, could provide a basis for a Justice Department investigation into systematic civil rights violations by the Dallas Police Department (DPD).
+A Justice Department investigation isn’t currently planned, but the organizers have been building a case for the investigation over a period of months.

 The DPD is currently investigating its 13th police shooting in 2014, in which Officer Jose Gamez shot and killed 18-year-old Sergio Ramos on August 27.
 Ramos was the sixth person shot by Dallas police last month.